In the U.S., there are, on average, 13 Internet-connected devices in every household.

 After some number-crunching, you get a meaningful timeline out of these measurements.

 The sensors can capture varied data, whether walking, jogging, cycling, or dashing to catch the last bus home.

 The arrival of Apple’s M7 and M8 chips has made it easier than ever to track users’ motions, and apps like Human make use of the data to give accurate readings.

 Sometimes, setting out to achieve your health goals in groups is better than doing them alone.

-It goes without saying that the higher your level of engagement is with your community, the better will be the benefits you derive from using the apps.
+It goes without saying that the higher your level of engagement with your community, the better the benefits you derive from using the apps.

 5. Restrict Calorie Consumption

-Tracking nutrient intake and multiple meal and snack times has never been so easy for dieters, with smartphones becoming virtually your best friend as you try to lose weight.
+Tracking nutrient intake and multiple meals and snack times has never been easy for dieters, with smartphones becoming virtually your best friend as you try to lose weight.

-If you manage to find the ones best suited for your needs, then you will be able to reach your wellness goals much faster and in a more fun manner.
+If you find the ones best suited for your needs, you will be able to reach your wellness goals much faster and more fun.